Patriarch Nikon of Moscow: Condemned by synod (1667)

 In December 1667, Nikon was tried by a synod of church officials, known as the Great Moscow Synod.
 It was presided over by "two foreign Patriarchs ... [and consisting of] thirteen metropolitans, nine archbishops, five bishops and thirty-two archmandrites."
-The two patriarchs at the synod were Paisios of Alexandria, and Macarius III of Antioch.
+The two patriarchs at the synod were Paisius of Alexandria, and Macarius III of Antioch.
 Symeon of Polotsk was one of the key theologians preparing the documents of the synod.

 According to Robert Massie, during the proceedings, Nikon staunchly defended his belief that the church's authority and power were, and ought to be, supreme; however, Nikon was rather insisting that the church's authority and power ought to be supreme only in ecclesiastical matters.

-On 12 December 1667, the synod pronounced Nikon guilty of reviling the tsar and the whole Muscovite Church, of deposing Paul, bishop of Kolomna, contrary to the canons, and of beating and torturing his dependents.
+On 12 December 1667, the synod pronounced Nikon guilty of reviling the tsar and the whole Muscovite Church, of deposing Paul, Bishop of Kolomna, contrary to the canons, and of beating and torturing his dependents.
 His sentence was deprivation of all his sacerdotal functions; henceforth, he was to be known simply as the monk Nikon.
 The same day he was put into a sledge and sent as a prisoner to the far northern Ferapontov monastery.
 However, the very council which had deposed him confirmed all his reforms, and anathematized all who refused to accept them, like protopope Avvakum.

 Nikon survived Tsar Alexis, with whom something of the old intimacy had been resumed in 1671.
 In 1681, the new tsar Fedor (Alexius's son), on hearing that Nikon was dying, allowed him to return to Moscow and, under a partial pardon, take up residence in his former Moscow home, the New Jerusalem Monastery.
 At Yaroslavl on his way there, after crossing the Kotorosl River, he died in Tropino on 17 August 1681.
 The monastery remained unfinished, however, but the royal family paid particular attention to ensuring its completion.
 Nikon's cleric later recorded that, for the church's consecration in 1685, Tserevna Tatyana prepared gold and silver, arranged for icons to be made, and personally embroidered veils to cover paraphernalia for the eucharist.